Director, School Quality Support

 - Through engagement with charter leaders, raises awareness of areas of underperformance and achievement gaps across the spectrum of academic and school performance outcomes, encouraging continuous improvement of individual schools and increased performance across the charter sector.

-- Participates with the School Development Team in some petition reviews to ensure stronger alignment of school quality support resources and information to developers and across CCSA internal teams.
+- Participates with the School Development Team in select petition reviews to ensure stronger alignment of school quality support resources and information to developers and across CCSA internal teams.

-- Engages with Knowledge Management Team to ensure early year charters are aware of access to supports provided and increase access to and usage of CCSA supports where possible.
+- Engages with Knowledge Management Team to ensure early-year charters are aware of access to supports provided and increases access to and usage of CCSA supports where possible.

 - Engages with CCSA Diversity in Leadership initiative to calibrate resources where possible.